ljr-ifsp/simos/README.md

 	Directory containing the codes:
 		* simos.c : basic functions of the simulator.
 Call these functions to write a simulator.
-It has a provisory `time' variable to take care about the simulation time.
+It has a provisory time variable to take care about the simulation time.
 			It may necessary export time variable, to do so, remove `static' and declare time as `extern' in the simulator.